leap-stc/leap-stc.github.io/book/leap-pangeo/implementation.md

 ### Full-Stack Web Development

-Developing the LEAP Knowledge Graph, including the library of open-source code and machine-learning models, will require a mix of skills commonly referred to as "full-stack web development".
+Developing the LEAP Knowledge Graph, including the library of papers, open-source code and machine-learning models, will require a mix of skills commonly referred to as "full-stack web development".